QCD Phase Diagram and the Finite Volume Fireball: A Model Study: Formalism and the boundary condition

 We will be studying the theory in the mean-field (MF) approximation.
 Writing the chiral condensate to be: \beq \chc \; = \; - \frac{\sigma}{2 G}, \eeq{mf} $\lnj$ can be rewritten in the mean-field approximation as, \beq \lnjl \; = \; \bar{\psi} (i\gamma_\mu \partial^\mu \, - \, M)\psi \, - \, \frac{\sigma^2}{2 G}, \qquad M \, = \, m \, + \, \sigma \, . \eeq{mfNJL}

-Then the effective potential is given by, \beq \veff (\sigma) \; = \; - \frac{1}{V} \, \log Z \; = \; \frac{\sigma^2}{2 G} \, - \, \int \mathbb{D}p \, \log \, \det \left(\gamma \cdot p \, - \, M \right) \, , \eeq{veff} and $\sigma$ can be obtained from the minimum of $\veff (\sigma): \ \frac{\txt \partial \veff}{\txt \partial \sigma} \, = \, 0.$ Here $\mathbb{D}p$ refers to the regularized momentum integral. \\
+Then the effective potential is given by, \beq \veff (\sigma) \; = \; - \frac{1}{V} \, \log Z \; = \; \frac{\sigma^2}{2 G} \, - \, \int \mathbb{D}p \, \log \, \det \left(\gamma \cdot p \, - \, M \right) \, , \eeq{veff} and $\sigma$ can be obtained from the minimum of $\veff (\sigma): \ \frac{\txt \partial \veff}{\txt \partial \sigma} \, = \, 0.$ Here $\mathbb{D}p$ refers to the regularized momentum integral.

 The four-fermion term in $\lnj$ makes the theory non-renormalizable.
 Hence, a suitable regularization method has to be specified, and the results will depend on the regularization parameter.
 We have used Schwinger's proper time regularization \cite{Klevansky:1992qe, Kohyama:2015hix}, with the cutoff $\tuv = 1/\luv^2$.
-Therefore, our model has three parameters: $m, G$ and the UV momentum cutoff $\luv$.
-These parameters can be chosen by specifying the pion mass, the pion decay constant and either the chiral condensate or the chiral transition temperature ($T_c$).
+Therefore, our model has three parameters: $m, G$ and the UV momentum cutoff $\luv \equiv \Lambda$.
+These parameters can be chosen by specifying the pion mass, the pion decay constant and either the chiral condensate or the chiral transition temperature ($T_\chi$).
 Some suitable parameter sets, and how they affect the chiral crossover temperature, have been discussed in Ref. \cite{Kohyama:2015hix}.
 The phase diagram can be qualitatively different for the different parameter sets.
 In particular, for some choices of parameters one gets a critical point and a first-order transition at large quark number chemical potential $\muq=\dfrac{\mub}{3}$, while for some other choices, the transition is a crossover in the whole $\tmq$ plane.
 We have chosen the following parameter set:

 This parameter set was already explored in Ref. \cite{Kohyama:2015hix}.
-It has a first-order transition line at large $\muq$, ending at a critical point at $\mu_{q,c} \approx$ 350 MeV.
+It has a first-order transition line at large $\muq$, ending at a critical point at $\mu_c \approx$ 340 MeV.
 At $\muq = 0$, it shows a chiral transition at $T_\chi \approx$ 186 MeV.
-Both the $T_\chi$ and the $\mu_{q,c}$ are larger than the expected values for QCD.
-However, here our aim is not to tune the absolute value of these parameters but to look at their variation with the system size.\\
+These values are larger than those expected for QCD: lattice calculations find $T_\chi \approx$ 156 MeV \cite{HotQCD:2018pds}, and estimates of $\mu_{q,c}$, while less certain, indicate values $< $ 200 MeV \cite{Clarke:2024ugt}.
+Here our aim is not to tune the absolute value of these parameters but to look at their variation with the system size.